 For example, if you offer spicy foods then sweet reds or whites would be a better choice, however, if you have salty and fried dishes then dry reds or whites would be the best option.

 Note: Spicy foods pair best with wines having a lower alcohol content.

 Wine pricing is determined by the actual quality of the wine, brand, and age.
 The price of a bottle of wine may differ depending on its country or region of origin, as well as the location it's sold; be it in local stores or restaurants.

 However, in restaurants, the price markup is between 2 to 3 times the cost of the original.
 At some establishments, customers can get a bottle for $35 but if they go to an upscale restaurant with higher-priced wines their wine might cost $85.

 Types of restaurants have different pricing structures for wine because their customers generally enjoy wines at a variety of price points, whereas with a high-end restaurant the customer is looking to find that quality wine they are willing to pay more money for.

-The type and volume of food offered also influences prices since certain dishes will require higher priced wines in order to pair well with it.
+The type and volume of food offered also influences price points since certain dishes will require higher-priced wines in order to pair well with them.